( Warning: A wall of text follows... )

 My next project, chronologically, is a big surprise even for me.
 As I began to research a naval project about the War of 1812, I realized that the naval actions, especially on the Great Lakes, were closely linked to the land battles.
 One thing led to another, and now I have a book or three and some samples of figures in 28mm for US troops.
 Before I continue, I need to lock down the set of rules.
 I have a copy of Sharp Practice from TooFatLardies, but I am looking for a set of rules for slightly larger actions.

 For the 20th century, there are two projects - WW1 and SCW.
 I have some 15mm Russian miniatures for WW1, but the project just has not yet coalesced into something more solid.
-SCW in 1/72 scale, on the other hand, has been attention here, but progress has stopped for now.
+SCW in 1/72 scale, on the other hand, has received attention here, but progress has stopped for now.
 While coming up with a list of figures I needed to get my lists for Chain of Command complete, I realized that 15mm would be a fair amount cheaper.
 (The total $ figure to get the remainder of the 1/72 figures needed would finance a complete re-do of the project in 15mm...)

 And there are the non-historical projects.
 Recently, I bought into the Kickstarters from Steve Jackson Games for the venerable miniatures game, OGRE.
 There is also the Infinity project, which I will work on in the future although my sons seem to have gone back to Warmachine for the time being.
 My 'Monster Blood Tattoo' project is still waiting for attention, not forgotten however.
 And the Tékumel fantasy project is waiting patiently in the shadows...